DeveloperTruthStare/league-companion-app/README.md

 ### Subtasks

+- [x] ✅ Detect League Game window
+- [x] ✅ Connect to League Client and get current Summoner
+- [x] ✅ Get and display Match History
 - [x] ❌ Detect when game has been started
-- [x] ✅ Detect League Game window
 - [ ] Save capture to a file
 - [ ] Get game ID for file name
 - [ ] Get timestamps for kills/deaths/assists